zitadel/zitadel/docs/docs/guides/integrate/login/oidc/webkeys.md

 For the sake of this example we will use simplified IDs and restrict timestamps to dates.

-After one month, on 2025-02-01, we wish to activate the next available key and create a new key to be available the next time.
+After one month, on 2025-02-01, we wish to activate the next available key and create a new key to be available for activation next month.
+This fulfills requirements 1 and 2.

 ```bash
 curl -L -X POST 'https://$CUSTOM-DOMAIN/resources/v3alpha/web_keys/2/_activate' \